Best-Performing Stocks of the Last Five Years

 Index Funds vs. Picking Individual Stocks

-Here’s the hard truth: most investors who try picking individual stocks on their own fail.
+Here’s the hard truth: Most investors who try picking individual stocks on their own fail.
 And by fail, I mean specifically that they fail to beat the market.
-This is true even of Wall Street fat cats like mutual fund managers – the same mutual fund managers that are likely managing your 401(k) investments – because they’re generally not picking the best performing stocks.
+This is true even of Wall Street fat cats like mutual fund managers – the same mutual fund managers who are likely managing your 401(k) investments – because they’re generally not picking the best-performing stocks.

-For this reason, many investors prefer to put all of their funds in index funds, where you can basically expect your investments to match market returns minus any fees associated with the fund or ETF.
-It can be comforting to know that in the long run, the stock market has returned 8% to 10% annually and you can do the same.
-This can be a great tool for building wealth and can help you sleep very well at night.
+For this reason, many investors prefer to put all of their funds in index funds, where you can basically expect your investments to match market returns, minus any fees associated with the fund or ETF.
+It can be comforting to know that in the long run, the stock market has returned 8% to 10% annually, and that you can do the same.
+Index funds can be a great tool for building wealth and can help you sleep very well at night.

-At Investment U, we recommend staying away from the Fat Cats of Wall Street.
+At Investment U, we recommend staying away from the fat cats of Wall Street.
 You don’t need some broker or financial advisor who is going to charge you exorbitant fees to underperform the market.
-In fact, such an approach is a ridiculous thing to do.
+In fact, such an approach is ridiculous.

-You can subscribe to Alex’s free eletter, Liberty Through Wealth in the subscription box below, and you’ll get his best stock market advice delivered right to your inbox completely free.
-Meanwhile, keep doing your research to try to identify what will be the best performing stocks of the next five years.
+You can subscribe to Alex’s free e-letter, Liberty Through Wealth, in the subscription box below.
+You’ll get his best stock market advice delivered right to your inbox, completely free.
+Meanwhile, keep doing your research to try to identify what will be the best-performing stocks of the next five years.

 About Brian M. Reiser